Welcome to my home on BGG, Santa!

-I have designed two games that were released in late 2014, and have started on a third project that will be Kickstarted in May 2015 and released in fall of 2015, a murder mystery game called A Very English Murder: Murder at Woodperry Hall
+I have designed two games that were released in late 2014, and have started on a third project that will be Kickstarted in late 2015 ... a murder mystery game called A Very English Murder: Murder at Woodperry Hall

 .
 My games are published by my own Waterloo, Ontario-based indie board game publishing company, The Raven King

 The first board game that's been released is The Illusionist